-Do the margin period of risk scalars on cleared transactions, as laid out in Article 304(4) CRR, also apply to the calculation of the EAD for leverage ratio purposes?
+margin period of risk scalars on cleared transactions, asprovisions laid out in Article 304(3)(a), Article 304(4) and Article 304(5) of the CRR, also apply to the calculation of the EAD for leverage ratio purposes?

-Article 304(4) CRR allows an institution acting as a clearing member to multiply its EAD by a scalar when calculating the own funds requirement for its exposures to a client in accordance with the Mark-to-Market Method, the Standardised Method or the Original Exposure Method.
+allowsallow an institution acting as a clearing member to multiply its EAD by a scalarapply specific provisions regarding margin period of risk (MPOR) or maturity factors when calculating the own funds requirement for its exposures to a client in accordance with the Mark-to-Market Method, the Standardised Method or the Original Exposure Method.

-The margin period of risk scalars, as laid out in Article 304( 4) CRR, may not be applied for the purposes of determining the exposure value of centrally cleared derivatives for the purpose of calculating the leverage ratio.
-Pursuant to Article 304( 4) CRR, the margin period of risk scalars may be applied to the EAD by an institution when calculating the own fund requirements for its exposures to a client as they reflect potentially lower risk levels in transactions with clients that are cleared via CCPs.
-According to Recitals 90 to 94 of the CRR, the leverage ratio is a distinct regulatory and supervisory tool, which is supplementary to risk-based own funds requirements.
-The exposure values of derivatives for the purpose of calculating the leverage ratio must be determined by institutions in accordance with Article 429a CRR.
+margin period of risk scalars, as provisions laid out in Article 304( 4) (3)(a), Article 304(4) and Article 304(5) of Regulation (EU) No 575/2013 (CRR), may not be applied for the purposes of determining the exposure value of centrally cleared derivativesclearing members’ exposures to clients for the purpose of calculating the leverage ratio.
+Pursuant to Article 304( 4) (3)(a), Article 304(4) and Article 304(5) CRR, the margin period of risk scalarsthese provisions may be applied to the EAD by an institution when calculating the own fund requirements for its exposures to a client as they reflect potentially lower risk levels in transactions with clients that are cleared via CCPs.
+According to Recitals 90 to 94 of Regulation (EU) No 575/2013 (CRR), the leverage ratio is a distinct regulatory and supervisory tool, which is supplementary to risk-based own funds requirements.
+The exposure values of derivatives for the purpose of calculating the leverage ratio must be determined by institutions in accordance with Article 429a429c CRR.